Advertisement

 Immune-mediated hypothyroidism: In patients receiving IMFINZI monotherapy, immune-mediated hypothyroidism occurred in 245 (8.2%) patients, including Grade 3 in 4 (0.1%) patients.
 The median time to onset was 85 days (range: 1-562 days).
 Of the 245 patients, 240 patients received hormone replacement therapy, 6 patients received high-dose corticosteroids (at least 40 mg prednisone or equivalent per day) for immune-mediated hypothyroidism followed by hormone replacement.
 No patients discontinued IMFINZI due to immune-mediated hypothyroidism.
 Immune-mediated hypothyroidism was preceded by immune-mediated hyperthyroidism in 20 patients or immune-mediated thyroiditis in 3 patients.

 Immune-mediated hyperthyroidism: In patients receiving IMFINZI monotherapy, immune-mediated hyperthyroidism occurred in 50 (1.7%) patients, there were no Grade 3 or 4 cases.
 The median time to onset was 43 days (range: 1-253 days).
-Forty-six of the 50 patients received medical therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker, or beta-blocker), 11 patients received systemic corticosteroids and 4 of the 11 patients received high-dose systemic corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
+Forty-six of the 50 patients received medical therapy (thiamazole, carbimazole, propylthiouracil, perchlorate, calcium channel blocker, or beta-blocker), 11 patients received systemic corticosteroids, and 4 of the 11 patients received high-dose systemic corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 One patient discontinued IMFINZI due to immune-mediated hyperthyroidism.
 Resolution occurred in 39 patients.

 Immune-mediated thyroiditis: In patients receiving IMFINZI monotherapy, immune-mediated thyroiditis occurred in 12 (0.4%) patients, including Grade 3 in 2 (<0.1%) patients.
 The median time to onset was 49 days (range: 14-106 days).
 Of the 12 patients, 10 patients received hormone replacement therapy, 1 patient received high-dose corticosteroids (at least 40 mg prednisone or equivalent per day).
 One patient discontinued IMFINZI due to immune-mediated thyroiditis.